History of Georgia (country): Growth of the national movement

 A large-scale peasant revolt occurred in 1905, which led to political reforms that eased the tensions for a period.
 During this time, the Marxist Social Democratic Party became the dominant political movement in Georgia, being elected to all the Georgian seats in the Russian State Duma established after 1905.
 Josef Vissarionovich Djugashvili (more famously known as Joseph Stalin), a Georgian Bolshevik, became a leader of the revolutionary (and anti-Menshevik) movement in Georgia.
 He went on to control the Soviet Union.

 Many Georgians were upset by the loss of independence of the Georgian Orthodox Church.
-The Russian clergy took control of Georgian churches and monasteries, prohibiting use of the Georgian liturgy and desecrating medieval Georgian frescos on various churches all across Georgia.
+The Russian clergy took control of Georgian churches and monasteries, prohibiting use of the Georgian liturgy and desecrating medieval Georgian frescoes on various churches all across Georgia.

 Between the years of 1855 to 1907, the Georgian patriotic movement was launched under the leadership of Prince Ilia Chavchavadze, world-renowned poet, novelist and orator.
 Chavchavadze financed new Georgian schools and supported the Georgian national theatre.
 In 1866 he launched the newspaper Iveria, which played an important part in reviving Georgian national consciousness.
 His struggle for national awakening was welcomed by the leading Georgian intellectuals of that time such as Giorgi Tsereteli, Ivane Machabeli, Akaki Tsereteli, Niko Nikoladze, Alexander Kazbegi and Iakob Gogebashvili.

 The Georgian intelligentsia's support for Prince Chavchavadze and Georgian independence is shown in this declaration:

 The last decades of the 19th century witnessed a Georgian literary revival in which writers emerged of a stature unequalled since the Golden Age of Rustaveli seven hundred years before.
 Ilia Chavchavadze himself excelled alike in lyric and ballad poetry, in the novel, the short story and the essay.
 Apart from Chavchavadze, the most universal literary genius of the age was Akaki Tsereteli, known as "the immortal nightingale of the Georgian people."
 Along with Niko Nikoladze and Iakob Gogebashvili, these literary figures contributed significantly to the national cultural revival and were therefore known as the founding fathers of modern Georgia.